charlon/scout-graphql/README.md

         (scout-modern-env)$ nodeenv -p

 8. Install the node dependencies for the React Demo.
+Webpack will need to be installed globally.

         (scout-modern-env)$ npm install
         (scout-modern-env)$ npm install -g webpack